yhornik/plotly-dynamic-GH-yustina/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.12.
 ## Create dynamic graph using plotly
-With the particularity we get only 20 last iteration to show in the graph
+With the particularity we get only 20 last iterations to show in the graph

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for a dev server or `yarn start`.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding